ankit-pras/alexa-google-search/README.md

 1. Go to http://aws.amazon.com/lambda/ .
 You will need to set-up an AWS account if you don't have one already.
 2. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in US-East(N. Virginia) if you are based in the US or EU(Ireland) if you are based in the UK.
 This is important as only these two regions support Alexa.
 NOTE: the choice of either US or EU is imprtant as it will affect the resutls that you get.
 The EU node will provide answers in metric and will be much more UK focused, whilst the US node will be imperial and more US focused.
 3. Click on the Create a Lambda Function or Get Started Now button.
-4. Skip the blueprint
+4. Skip the Select Blueprint Tab and just click on the "Configure Triggers" Option on the left hand side
+5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
+Click Next
-5. Name the Lambda Function "google".
+6. Name the Lambda Function "google".
-6. Select the runtime as Node.js
+7. Select the runtime as Node.js
-7. Go to the the src directory, select all files (including the node_modules folder) and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
+8. Go to the the src directory, select all files (including the node_modules folder) and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
-8. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
+9. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
-9. Keep the Handler as index.handler (this refers to the main js file in the zip).
+10. Keep the Handler as index.handler (this refers to the main js file in the zip).
-10. Create a basic execution role and click create.
+11. Create a basic execution role and click create (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).
-11. Under Advanced settings change the Timeout to 10 seconds
+12. Under Advanced settings change the Timeout to 10 seconds
-12. Click "Next" and review the settings then click "Create Function"
+13. Click "Next" and review the settings then click "Create Function"
-13. Click the "Event Sources" tab and select "Add event source"
-14. Set the Event Source type as Alexa Skills kit and Enable it now.
-Click Submit.
-15. Copy the ARN from the top right to be used later in the Alexa Skill Setup.
+14. Copy the ARN from the top right to be used later in the Alexa Skill Setup.

 ### Alexa Skill Setup